syntax-tm/AHK/README.md

 ### Open-OBS.ps1

 Finds the OBS path in the registry and then searches for the `OBS{32|64}.exe` file.
 If OBS is already running, it will activate it using the Win32 API.
 If OBS is not already running it will start it.

+## TODO

+- [ ] Add ToolTips to the Tray menu items
+- [ ] Move reusable code into its own script
+- [ ] Add ability to configure menu items
+- [ ] Add SteamDB to the Tray menu
+- [ ] Add Steam Store to the Tray menu
+- [ ] Add launch Steam to the Tray menu

 ## Image Resources